-Being a sucker for nice sounding reverbs and delays, I’m always on the lookout for plugins that step out from the norm and offer more than just you’re bread and butter effect.
+(Review updated July 2022) Being a sucker for nice sounding reverbs and delays, I’m always on the lookout for plugins that step out from the norm and offer more than just you’re bread and butter effect.
 Particularly interesting to me are devices that multi-task and can be used for more than your typical cathedral verb or vocal plate.
 With a tremendous number of dials and buttons, Toraverb 2 looks exactly like something I can get my teeth stuck into.

 Sounds interesting, so let’s get it installed.

-Toraveb 2 is a digital reverb plugin featuring two reflection zone controls, one for early reflections, the other for the reverb tail.
+Toraveb 2 is a digital reverb plugin featuring two reflection zone controls, one for early reflections, and the other for the reverb tail.
 Both house a parametric EQ, tone attenuation, diffusion and pass filter.
 Furthermore, you get a pre-delay with a whopping 500ms range, M/S processing and a built-in compressor – not typical things you find on a reverb plugin.
 Happy days!

 Firstly, the interface looks amazing.
 Retro 70’s brushed aluminium with faux-wooden end caps and oversized LED meters, it certainly looks super cool.
 The UI is split three ways, with the delay section to the left, modulation in the centre and mixing to the right.
 On first look, it appears quite busy, and for a reverb unit, I would agree.
-However, after a short time playing everything becomes fairly intuitive.
+However, after a short time of playing everything becomes fairly intuitive.

-Also included is D16’s excellent browsing and patch saving system we saw in the PunchBox synth.
+Also included is D16’s excellent browsing and patch-saving system we saw in the PunchBox synth.
 Very easy to navigate and filter results.
-Though there are a good amount of presets to show off the capabilities of the device, I would have liked to have seen more track relevant settings for drums, guitar, vocals etc.
+Though there are a good amount of presets to show off the capabilities of the device, I would have liked to have seen more track-relevant settings for drums, guitar, vocals etc.

 All of the controls are, of course, MIDI learnable, so great news for live performance and studio automation.
-Everything responds well to mouse control, plus its crisp and clear, easy to read.
+Everything responds well to mouse control, plus it’s crisp and clear, easy to read.
 My only real gripe is the UI isn’t scalable, you have a choice between small or big, which still looks small on our high-rez monitor.

-So a good looking and well-featured platform.
+So a good-looking and well-featured platform.

 My first reaction to hearing Toraverb 2 on a vocal track was wow.
 Very airy, wide sounding, almost ethereal quality.
 Working my way through some of the preset chamber and hall patches presented some really impressive results too, showing off the sound characteristics and workflow in action.
-It didn’t take long for me to work out the basics without the manual and to start program some custom presets.
+It didn’t take long for me to work out the basics without the manual and to start programming some custom presets.

-Starting at the output mixer side, the included ducking compressor is a clever inclusion, and one you need to hear to appreciate it’s possibilities.
+Starting at the output mixer side, the included ducking compressor is a clever inclusion and one you need to hear to appreciate its possibilities.
 At minimal settings, it pulls back the dynamics of the wet signal as you might expect, but hit it hard and you get very aggressive pumping, very similar to a sidechaining effect.

-There is a mini-mixer with individual gain controls over each of the reflection zones, with L&R pan that can be converted to M/S. The combination of compression and panning, especially in M/S mode, greatly accentuate dimensional space created by the reflection controls.
-Mid/side mixing its such an unusual sound to hear when applied at different levels to both early and tail reflections, it messes with your perspective a little.
+There is a mini-mixer with individual gain controls over each of the reflection zones, with an L&R pan that can be converted to M/S. The combination of compression and panning, especially in M/S mode, greatly accentuates the dimensional space created by the reflection controls.
+Mid/side mixing is such an unusual sound to hear when applied at different levels to both early and tail reflections, it messes with your perspective a little.
 You can, for instance, reduce the early signal to near mono, and make the late wide stereo – and then try shifting the dry signal with the pre-delay, you get some pretty amazing results.

 The hardest part to grasp is the modulation control.
 This introduces time-variant fluctuations to the diffusion network – or in English, it changes the time delay offset between nodes in the diffuser – or in really simple English, it smooths out the reverb tail.
 Minimal settings make the reverberation harsher than higher modulation settings.